 Another way to save money on water at the parks, especially if you’d much rather have bottled water, is to have a service such as Amazon Prime deliver bottled water to your hotel so you can bring bottles to the park; you’ll be paying about as much for a crate of bottled water as you would be for one bottle in the parks!

 If you’re traveling with a baby, pay close attention to how much they’re drinking and how many wet diapers they’re producing; you might need to up their liquid intake a bit.
 If you’re breastfeeding, expect that your little one might want to nurse more often, and be sure to drink enough water yourself so that you don’t get yourself dehydrated (I’ve been totally guilty of this!)
-The Baby Care Centers are a great place to get the little ones out of the heat where they can nurse or be fed somewhere cool – for more tips on traveling to Walt Disney World with baby, read my Ultimate Guide here!
+The Baby Care Centers are a great place to get the little ones out of the heat where they can nurse or be fed somewhere cool – take a look at my Ultimate Guide to visiting Walt Disney World with a baby here!

 4. Eat the right foods